flipp-oss/deimos/docs/CONFIGURATION.md

 session_timeout|300|Number of seconds after which, if a client hasn't contacted the Kafka cluster, it will be kicked out of the group. offset_commit_interval|10|Interval between offset commits, in seconds. offset_commit_threshold|0|Number of messages that can be processed before their offsets are committed.
-If zero, offset commits are not triggered by message processing heartbeat_interval|10|Interval between heartbeats; must be less than the session window. backoff|`(1000..60_000)`|Range representing the minimum and maximum number of milliseconds to back off after a consumer error.
+If zero, offset commits are not triggered by message processing offset_retention_time|nil|The time period that committed offsets will be retained, in seconds.
+Defaults to the broker setting. heartbeat_interval|10|Interval between heartbeats; must be less than the session window. backoff|`(1000..60_000)`|Range representing the minimum and maximum number of milliseconds to back off after a consumer error.